-Osteopenia refers to bone mineral density (BMD) that is lower than normal peak BMD but not low enough to be classified as osteoporosis.
-Bone mineral density is a measurement of the level of minerals in the bones, which shows how dense and strong they are.
+Osteopenia refers to bone density that is lower than normal peak density but not low enough to be classified as osteoporosis.
+Bone density is a measurement that shows how dense and strong the bones are.

-Bones naturally become thinner as people grow older because, beginning at about 30 years of age, existing bone cells are reabsorbed by the body faster than new bone is made.
+Bones naturally become thinner as people grow older, because beginning at about 30 years of age existing bone cells are reabsorbed by the body faster than new bone is made.
 As this occurs, the bones lose minerals, heaviness (mass), and structure, making them weaker and increasing their risk of breaking.
-Both women and men are more likely to have osteopenia if they fail to reach their peak bone mineral density by age 30.
+Both women and men are more likely to have osteopenia if they fail to reach their peak bone density by age 30.
 Women are more likely to develop osteopenia than men.
-This is because women have a lower peak BMD and because the loss of bone mass speeds up as hormonal changes take place at the time of menopause.
+This is because women have a lower peak density and because the loss of bone mass speeds up as hormonal changes take place at the time of menopause.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.